paulrobertlloyd/paulrobertlloyd-v3/src/_talks/2017-06-30-patterns_day.markdown

     While it works is a useful means of communicating the idea of a modularised, extensible, controlled system, two important aspects are often missed:

-    1. There is an enormous variety of different brick shapes, and can be quite customised.
+    1. There is an enormous variety of different brick shapes, many of which are quite bespoke.
-    2. The reason such a variety can exist, is due to the predictability of the underlying system of tubes and studs which allow different shaped bricks to connect.
+    2. The reason this variety can exist, is due to the predictability of the underlying system of tubes and studs which allow different shaped bricks to connect.
 One of the first bricks produced in 1958 will connect with one produced today.

     What are the underlying methods of enable consistency and predictable means of connection in our work?
 Is it perhaps story, which we heard about earlier today, or something more tangible?
 - format: png